 At this point, I concentrated on getting the basic shape of the feathers and colors put in.
 Highlights or definition aren't added until later.

 While the wing area dried, I added some color and shadows on the seagull's face.

 10. Paint Another Layer of the Background

-Next, I painted another layer of background color with a medium bristle brush and used a smaller nylon brush to paint neatly along the edges of the gull.
+Next, I painted another layer of background color with a medium-size natural bristle brush.
+Then, I used a smaller brush to paint neatly along the edges of the gull.

 11. Add Highlights to the Background

 I decided to create a smoother, sandy look to my background rather than paint the pebbles seen in my reference photo.
 I used a combination of lighter and darker shades to give my background some color variation and dimension.